 3. On this line, please give the lot and plan number of the parcel(s) of land to be surveyed.
 If no lot or parcel numbers exist, use the description that best identifies the lands.
 Attach a sketch if possible

-4. Please give the instrument number and name of the persons holding the registered interest.
+4. Please give the instrument number and name of the persons holding the registered interest/land rights (QC).

-5. If there are rights-of-way, easements, mortgages or other encumbrances that affect this parcel, please indicate.
+5. If there are rights-of-way, easements/servitudes (QC), mortgages/hypothecs (QC) or other encumbrances/charges (QC) that affect this parcel, please indicate.

-6. If there are any un-surveyed interests such as Cardex holdings in the vicinity of the parcel, please indicate.
+6. If there are any un-surveyed interests/land rights (QC) such as Cardex holdings in the vicinity of the parcel, please indicate.

 7. Please provide details of any un-surveyed roads (check with Department of Highways), old abandoned roads, gazette notices, and highway plans that may show the old road location.